ift6758/ift6758.github.io/assignments.md

 Assignments are count for 25% of your final grade.
 Most of the assignments are graded with [gradescope](https://www.gradescope.com/).
 You need to create an account and add yourself to the course with the entry code: MPKB3Y.

+Homework expectations,

+- Completely explain your solutions.
+Correct answers without clear explanations will not receive full credit.
+- Homeworks must be completed individually.
+Discussion with others is okay, but you must write solutions yourself.
+- All code used to arrive at answers is submitted along with answers.
+If you submit an export of an IPython notebook, you must also separately submit code as a `.py` file.
+- Code will be graded according to style in addition to functionality.

 ## Survey

 Due to multiple requests, we extend the deadline for both survuys: